naoki0719/flutter_screen_lock/README.md

 ### Use local_auth

-Specify `canBiometric` and `biometricFunction`.
+Specify `canBiometric` and `biometricAuthenticate`.
-`biometricFunction`

-Add local_auth processing to `biometricFunction`.
+Add local_auth processing to `biometricAuthenticate`.
 See the following page for details.

 https://pub.dev/packages/local_auth